Vakihito/Face-extraction/README.md

 This is the final project for the image processing course at the University of São Paulo (USP)

+OBS : This project was developed in google colab so make sure to use the colab enviroment

 ---
 ## Overview